Polaris Inc.: History

 Edgar Hetteen (later described by the Snowmobile Hall of Fame in St. Germain, Wisconsin as the father of the snowmobile), David Johnson, and Edgar's brother Allan Hetteen were partners in Hetteen Hoist and Derrick in Roseau, Minnesota.
 Edgar had dropped out of school after the eighth grade in 1934.
 David Johnson and company employees Paul Knochenmus and Orlen Johnson, who was the first person to ride a Polaris, decided to create a vehicle that could travel through snow.
 These vehicles' primary use was to make hunting locations more accessible.
 David Johnson and several employees created the prototype in 1954 while Edgar was on a business trip.
 Edgar returned to Roseau to discover the snow machine and was furious the employees had used their time and company resources on the machine.
 This first machine used a grain silo conveyor belt as a track, a Briggs and Stratton motor, and an old Chevy bumper for skis.
 Edgar was skeptical of its value, and the No. 1 sled was soon sold to Roseau lumberyard owner "Silver Pete" H.F.
 Peterson for $465 in order to meet company payroll.

 However, the employees continued to focus on building snowmobiles and soon a second model was created, with Allan Hetteen leading the way; it was called the Polaris Sno Traveler.
 The first production model rolled off the assembly line in Minnesota in 1956.
 The original models weighed close to 1000 lb and moved at a speed of about 20 mi/h.
 As Polaris snowmobiles gained sales traction, Edgar Hetteen became an advocate of the new product line.
 In order to promote the new snowmobile and prove its reliability and usefulness, in 1960 Edgar led a three-snowmobile, 1,200-mile trek across the Alaskan wilderness, starting from Bethel, Alaska.
 The trip took three weeks, and much of the time, Edgar struggled to maintain 10 mph over the snow.
 The Fairbanks Daily News-Miner put them on its front page.
 However, Edgar's absence caused problems for him with the Roseau bank's board of directors.
 Soon after completing the trip, Edgar left the company in June and started a competing company called Polar Manufacturing in Thief River Falls, Minnesota.
-The company name later changed to Arctic Enterprises; in the mid-1980s it filed for bankruptcy amid fierce competition as snowmobiles became popular and other manufacturers jumped into the market.
+The company name later changed to Arctic Enterprises; in the mid-1980s it filed for bankruptcy amid declining industry snowmobile sales with a recession and overproduction in a poor winter which continued the demise of many manufacturers.
 The company emerged from bankruptcy and continues on today as Arctic Cat.